clarktrimble/ba-blog/content/blog/stator/index.md

 When a request comes in, we'll collect, format and respond with them.

-The baseline metrics for an observable Golang service can be from the runtime package.
+The baseline metrics for an observable Golang service can be had from the runtime package.
-Traditionally these have been available via 'runtime.ReadMemStats', but go1.16 reduced overhead significantly with [runtime/metrics].
+Traditionally these have been available via `runtime.ReadMemStats`, but go1.16 reduced overhead significantly with [runtime/metrics](https://pkg.go.dev/runtime/metrics).
 A few stats like ... will help us to feel good about our services behavior and health in the wild.

 Lets look at the metrics service layer: